Project Background for Clean Cars 4 All

 Contacto

-Since the programs’ inception in 2015, over $190 Million has been invested and over 12,800 clean vehicles have been funded with over 48 percent of funding benefitting disadvantaged communities.
+Since the program's inception in 2015, over $325 Million has been invested and over 20,000 projects have been funded with over 51 percent of funding benefitting disadvantaged communities.
 Implementing air districts have reported that these programs have been extremely popular and tend to be oversubscribed.

 The Enhanced Fleet Modernization Program (EFMP) was established with the passage of Assembly Bill (AB) 118 (Nuñez, Chapter 750, Statutes of 2007).
-AB 118 created the Air Quality Improvement Program (AQIP) where a variety of clean transportation programs are funded including EFMP.
+AB 118 created the Air Quality Improvement Program (AQIP), which funds a variety of clean transportation programs including EFMP.

 Clean Cars 4 All was officially codified with the passage of AB 630 (Cooper, Chapter 636, Statutes of 2017).
 This bill requires that CARB sets specific and measurable goals and focus the program where the greatest air quality impact can be identified.